lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 is the default), the add-on will also advertise routes to your subnet to Tailscale.

+Consider disabling key expiry to avoid loosing connection to your Home Assistant device.
+See [Key expiry][tailscale_info_key_expiry] for more information.

 1. Navigate to the [Machines page][tailscale_machines] of the admin console, and find your Home Assistant instance.